tueimage/essential-skills/numpy-scipy-matplotlib.md

 plt.plot(x, y)
 ```

-That code makes an array of floating point values between -10 and 10, and evaluates the square y = x^2, and then plots y agains x.
+This example makes an array of floating point values between -10 and 10, evaluates the quadratic function y = x^2, and then plots y against x.
 However, if you do this in a script, it will not show the plot yet.
 You need to type

 ```python
 plt.show()